From duality to determinants for q-TASEP and ASEP: Introduction

 \subsection{Outline}

 The paper is organized as follows.
-In Section \ref{sec2} we prove duality for $q$-TASEP and explicitly solve the associated systems of ODEs via a nested contour integral ansatz.
-In Section \ref{sec3} we provide a general scheme to go from such nested contour integral formulas to two types of Fredholm determinants and in Section \ref{sec:qtasepapp} we apply this to $q$-TASEP in order to prove Theorem \ref{thm11}.
-In Section \ref{sec4} we prove duality and nested contour integral formulas for ASEP.
-In Section \ref{sec5} we explain the passage from Theorem \ref{thm12} to Theorem \ref{thm13}.
-Section \ref{sec:limtran} deals with a degeneration of $q$-TASEP to a semi-discrete directed polymer.
-Section \ref{sec7} collects necessary combinatorial facts.
-Section \ref{appenduniq} proves a uniqueness result for the system of ODEs associated with ASEP duality.
-Section \ref{GUEasym} provides critical point analysis of the Fredholm determinant in Theorem \ref{thm13}, as necessary to obtain (\ref{ASEPlimitthm}).
+In Section~\ref{sec2}, we prove duality for \mbox{$q$-}TASEP and explicitly solve the associated systems of ODEs via a nested contour integral ansatz.
+In Section~\ref{sec3}, we provide a general scheme to go from such nested contour integral formulas to two types of Fredholm determinants and in Section~\ref {secqtasepapp} we apply this to \mbox{$q$-}TASEP in order to prove Theorem \ref{thm11}.
+In Section~\ref{sec4}, we prove duality and nested contour integral formulas for ASEP.
+In Section~\ref{sec5}, we explain the passage from Theorems~\ref{thm12}--\ref{thm13}.
+Appendix~\ref{seclimtran} deals with a degeneration of \mbox{$q$-}TASEP to a semidiscrete directed polymer.
+Appendix~\ref{sec7} collects necessary combinatorial facts.
+Appendix~\ref{appenduniq} proves a uniqueness result for the system of ODEs associated with ASEP duality.
+Appendix~\ref{GUEasym} provides critical point analysis of the Fredholm determinant in Theorem~\ref{thm13}, as necessary to obtain (\ref {ASEPlimitthm}).